drycc/workflow/src/quickstart/install-workflow.md

 ENVIRONMENT VARIABLE            | DESCRIPTION
 --------------------------------|------------------------------------------------------------------------------------------------
-PLATFORM_DOMAIN                 | Required item, specify drycc's domain name CHANNEL                         | By default, drycc of the `stable` channel will be installed.
+PLATFORM_DOMAIN                 | Required item, specify drycc's domain name CHANNEL                         | By default, `stable` channel will be installed.
 You can also specify `testing` INSTALL_K3S_MIRROR              | Specify the accelerated mirror location.
 Currently, only `cn` is supported MINIO_PERSISTENCE_SIZE          | The size of the persistence space allocated to `minio`, which is `5Gi` by default MONITOR_PERSISTENCE_SIZE        | The size of the persistence space allocated to `monitor`, which is `5Gi` by default